 Our revenues and expenses are subject to seasonality during the year which impacts quarterly net earnings, cash flows and funds from operations, and therefore comparisons of the current quarter to the previous quarter.
 The business of Toys is highly seasonal.
 Historically, Toys' fourth quarter net income, which we recorded on a one-quarter lag basis in our first quarter, accounts for more than 80% of its fiscal year net income.
 The Office and Merchandise Mart segments have historically experienced higher utility costs in the first and third quarters of the year.
-The Merchandise Mart segment also has experienced higher earnings in the second and fourth quarter is typically higher due to the recognition of percentage rental income.
+The Merchandise Mart segment also has experienced higher earnings in the second and fourth quarters of the year due to major trade shows occurring in those quarters.
+The Retail segment revenue in the fourth quarter is typically higher due to the recognition of percentage rental income.